jluzio/doc/kb/tools/containers/tools/helm-kb.md

   - for value files ending with .gotmpl, template expressions will be rendered
   - for plain value files (ending in .yaml), content will be used as-is

+# Issues
+- Error: could not find a ready tiller pod Delete/restart the tiller-deploy on namespace kube-system.